-This collection of information contains all the unique and valuable information you’ve saved in WP.
+This information collection contains all the unique and valuable information you’ve saved in WP.
 It also has everything that has been correctly integrated into the WordPress installation.
-We use (and keep) your server access credentials (if provided): SSH and/or FTP/SFTP, besides the data we back up and store.
+We use (and keep) your server access credentials (if provided): SSH or FTP/SFTP, besides the data we back up and store.
 When you activate Jetpack Backups, you supply these credentials explicitly.

 What we don’t backup:

 - Since you can download the WP core from WordPress.org at any time, core WordPress files are not required.